joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/08/18/briefing/ukraine-russia-trump-europe-gaza-us-visas-bolivia-evo-morales.html

 **Mets find joy and reset in Williamsport's Little League magic**\
-`For the Mets on Sunday, their hopes of a late-season sprint into an unforgettable autumn start in the birthplace of Little League.`\
+`For the Mets on Sunday, their hopes of a late-season sprint into an unforgettable autumn started in the birthplace of Little League.`\
 https://nytimes.com/athletic/6559581/2025/08/18/williamsport-mets-padres-venezuela-little-league/

 **Newcastle's pressing and defensive shape against Aston Villa showed how good they can be**\